Plagiarism & Copyright in App Development

 The Fingerprint Scanner Analogy

 An antiplagiarism tool works like a fingerprint scanner for text.
 It takes your document, breaks it into "text fingerprints" (phrases), and checks them against a massive database of published sources.
-If it finds a match — your "fingerprint" is already on file — it flags that section as potentially plagiarized.
+If it finds a match, it flags that section as potentially plagiarized.

 Antiplagiarism Resources